listingclown3/listingclown3/README.md

 ## [aimbow](https://github.com/listingclown3/AimBow)
 - draws arrow/projectile trajectories in 1.8.9 minecraft
 ## [auto-conjuguemos](https://github.com/listingclown3/auto-conjuguemos)
-- tricks the silly conjuguemos api into thinking you finish homework when you didn't 😜
+- tricks the silly conjuguemos api into thinking you finish homework when you didn't 😜 (not functional anymore)
 ## [jexactyl-credit-maker](https://github.com/listingclown3/jexactyl-credit-maker)
 - puppeteer instance that sits on a jexactyl website to gain coins for those silly websites that offer free hosting in exchange for sitting on their site
 ## [linkjs](https://github.com/listingclown3/linkjs)